Crucial Ballistix DDR4-3200 C16 2x32GB Review: The Low-Profile Sleeper

 |N/A

 While not exactly on the same level as Samsung B-die, the Ballistix memory kit was close enough.
-We tuned the primary timings down to 14-16-16-36 by applying a 1.45V DRAM voltage, which is the typical voltage for DDR4-3200 C14 memory kits.
+We tuned the primary timings down to 14-16-16-36 by applying a 1.45V DRAM voltage.

 Bottom Line